User Dashboard Addon

 In the Ticket section, you can:

-• You can cancel your purchased ticket.
+• Cancel your purchased ticket.

 • Download your invoice.